tjhaskel/rust_intfic/README.md

 * Set flags or add to counters in the GameState
 * Check flags or counters in the GameState and conditionally display text or options

-Additionally, I've included some basic functions for asking yes-no questions and traveling in the cardinal directions, should you prefer to take a more code-centric approach.
+Additionally, I've included some basic functions for asking yes-no questions and traveling in the cardinal directions, should you prefer to take a more "text adventure" approach with code.

 ## Getting Started